JoelPendleton/QDot-Detector/README.md

 2. Make tfrecord

-    This step need to be performed in the docker container If image is very large (such as DOTA dataset), the image needs to be cropped.
+    This step needs to be performed in the docker container.

+    If image is very large (such as DOTA dataset), the image needs to be cropped.
 Take DOTA dataset as a example:
     ```
     cd $PATH_ROOT/dataloader/dataset/DOTA